hn374/Developer-Notes/C/C.md

 Pointers in C language is a variable that stores/points the address of another variable.
 A pointer in C is used to allocate memory dynamically at run time.
 The & is used to get the address of the variable and the * is used to get the value of the variable that the pointer is pointing to.

+Pointers are used in three different ways:

+1. To create dynamic data structures.
+2. To pass and handle variable parameters passed to functions.
+3. To access information stored in arrays.

 It is a good practice to assign a null value to a pointer variable in case you do not have an exact address to be assigned.

 ***